 Executive Director, Virginia Association of Elementary School Principals

 A lifelong educator with 36 years in Virginia Beach City Public Schools, Barton-Arnold spent 18 years as an elementary principal.
 She was elected to her position at VAESP in September 2021.

 Director, Executive Ed.D.
 Programs, William & Mary School of Education

 Constantino has over 30 years of public school experience and is an Executive Associate Professor of Education Policy, Planning, and Leadership at the William & Mary School of Education.

 A music teacher from Accomack County, Fedderman was elected to his post at the Virginia Education Association in 2020 and re-elected in 2022.
 He’s worked in public education since 1998.

-Director, Early Childhood Education, George Mason University
+Professor Emerita of Education, George Mason University

 Professor of Educational Psychology, College of Education and Human Development, George Mason University